AlierPM/Portfolio/README.md

 > For the first milestone in the process of creating my portfolio website, I did the following:

-Set up a new repository and prepared it for development using best practices (e.g. linters).
+* Set up a new repository and prepared it for development using best practices (e.g. linters).

-Built the first 2 sections of the mobile website using the template I chose in the previous step.
+* Built the first 2 sections of the mobile website using the template I chose in the previous step.
 The two sections required in this project are:

--the toolbar (or header)
+  - the toolbar (or header)

--the headline section (right after the header)
+  - the headline section (right after the header)